GoldandBlack - GoldandBlack.com videos: Purdue coach Matt Painter, players on Penn State

 GoldandBlack.com videos: Purdue coach Matt Painter, players on Penn State

-Purdue takes to the road for the final time this Big Ten season for Friday night's meeting with Penn State in State College.

-Thursday, Coach Matt Painter and players Sasha Stefanovic and Brandon Newman met with the media to discuss the game and more.
+Afterward, Coach Matt Painter and players Jaden Ivey, Sasha Stefanovic and Trevion Willians met with the media to discuss the win.

 See what they had to say here in these videos of Purdue's Zoom sessions.